frictionlessdata/datapackage-pipelines/README.md

 Duplicate a resource.

 `duplicate` accepts the name of a single resource in the datapackage.
-It will then du[licate it in the output datapackage, with a diferent name and path.
+It will then duplicate it in the output datapackage, with a different name and path.
-The duplicated resource will appear immedately after its original.
+The duplicated resource will appear immediately after its original.

 _Parameters_: